Richard Codey: Early life and education

-Codey has described himself as "100% Irish".

-Codey grew up in his family's funeral home in Orange.
+Codey was born on November 27, 1946, in Orange, New Jersey, where his family owned a funeral home.
 He attended Our Lady of the Valley High School and transferred to Orange High School before switching to Oratory Preparatory School in Summit, from which he graduated.

 Codey took over his father's job as a licensed funeral director.
 When his father, Donald, became the county coroner, Codey was drafted to help with death scene pickups.
 Codey remembered, "I was 14, taking bodies out of train wrecks.
 You grow up quick".

 In 1981, he earned a bachelor's degree from Fairleigh Dickinson University.

 New Jersey Assembly

 Codey left the funeral trade to try his hand in politics in 1973 when he was first elected to the State Assembly, with Eldridge Hawkins as his running mate.
 He served in the Assembly from 1974 to 1982.

 New Jersey Senate

 Codey was first elected to the State Senate in 1981.
 He rose through the ranks to become Senate President.
 He first ascended to that post in 2002 and remained in it until 2010.
 He served on the Legislative Services Commission.
-Codey also has a hockey arena named in his honor, also known as South Mountain Arena in West Orange, New Jersey.